-In the final analysis, every EA should include the need for proposal, any alternatives and its environmental impacts, a listing of agencies or persons consulted, and a determination of a FONSI, the need for an EIS, or a "no action" decision.
+In the final analysis, every EA should include the need for the proposed action, any alternatives and its environmental impacts, a listing of agencies or persons consulted, and a determination of a FONSI, the need for an EIS, or a "no action" decision.

-3.1.2.3 Level III - Environmental Impact Statement (EIS)
+3.1.2.4 Environmental Impact Statement (EIS)

-The third and final level of the NEPA Process is the EIS which is the most detailed and comprehensive environmental analysis specified under NEPA and focuses on significant environmental impacts of the proposed action and alternatives, including short-term and long-term effects.
+The highest level of assessment in the NEPA Process is the EIS which is the most detailed and comprehensive environmental analysis specified under NEPA and focuses on significant environmental impacts of the proposed action and its alternatives, including short-term and long-term effects.
 An EIS must be prepared for the proposed action if the action has the potential for significant degradation of the environment, poses a significant threat to public health or safety, potentially has substantial environmental controversy, and/or had a preceding EA for the same action that is not resolved with a FONSI.